Ranking All 7 Of Chipotle’s Proteins, Including The New Smoked Brisket

 Protein: 22g

-Chipotle’s Smoked Brisket is the chain’s newest protein option, joining the menu permanently (as far as we can tell based on Chipotle’s in-store signage) in late September.
-I’ve only had the Smoked Brisket on two occasions so I can’t speak to the overall consistency of how well the meat is prepared, but on both occasions it was satisfying.
+Chipotle’s smoked brisket is the chain’s newest protein option, joining the menu permanently (as far as we can tell, based on Chipotle’s in-store signage) in late September.
+I’ve only had the smoked brisket on two occasions so I can’t speak to the overall consistency of how well the meat is prepared, but on both occasions it was satisfying.
 That doesn’t sound like it’s worthy of a number two spot, I get that, but the first time I tried this new option I was absolutely blown away.
 So blown away that I decided to put together this article, just so I could rave about this meat.
-But on my second tasting, I got a bad batch, it was still good, and still edible (unlike the bad steak) but nowhere near as good as the first time.
+On my second tasting… I got a bad batch.
+It was still good and still edible (unlike the bad steak) but nowhere near as good as the first time.
 That’s enough to knock this down a rank for me!

-The Smoked Brisket is slow-smoked for 10-16 hours and features a mouthwatering mix of smokey and sweet qualities.
+The Smoked Brisket is slow-smoked for 10-16 hours and features a mouthwatering mix of smokey and sweet flavor notes.
 It’s tender, with a smooth butter-like consistency in the chew, and is dominated by a mix of garlic, paprika, cumin, and various peppers, from black to chipotle.
 It’s not going to rival the best brisket at a BBQ joint, but in the fast food space, you’ll rarely find anything this tender and flavorful.

 A definite winner in Chipotle’s line-up and welcome addition to the menu.

 If it’s fresh, grab this without thinking twice.
 On a good day, it’s Chipotle’s most flavorful meat option and has the best mouthfeel.
 On a bad day, it’s still good but not enough to blow your mind or lead you to want to come back.
-It’s definitely worth indulging your curiosity though, it’s Chipotle’s best new menu item ever.
+It’s definitely worth indulging your curiosity though.

 1. Barbacoa